ternaus/ternaus.github.io/_posts/2020-08-28-Trained-model-what-is-next.markdown

 model = get_model("resnet50_2020-07-20", max_size=2048)
 ```
-If weights are not on the disk they are downloaded from the internet and cached on the disk.
+If weights are not on the disk, they are downloaded from the internet and cached on the disk.
 The model is initialized, and weights are loaded.

 This is user friendly, and that is what you see in [torchvision](https://pytorch.org/docs/stable/torchvision/index.html) and [timm](https://pypi.org/project/timm/) libraries.